Why Is Wedding Photography So Expensive?

 My estimated business costs run at nearly £15,000-£18,000/year.
 So an average of around £400 per wedding based on shooting 40 weddings a year.

-To put this into context, my Full Day Package (10 hours coverage/30 hours total work on average) works out at £50/hour, with my take-home pay after expenses being £40 per hour.
+To put this into context, my Full Day Package (30 hours total work on average) works out at £66.67/hour, with my take-home pay after expenses being £53 per hour.
+Then subtract around 25% to be set aside for the tax man.

 And remember, most photographers are self-employed, meaning we don't have the benefit of company pensions, holiday or sick pay.
 If, say a global pandemic hits, we don't get paid - we have to rely on savings.
 So, carve 15% off that to put in a rainy day fund.

 This means you're getting great value for someone with my specialist skills - how much per hour would a solicitor charge you for instance?
 Potentially the same per unit (6 minutes) as I charge per hour.

 So, what is a "reasonably priced" wedding photographer?